NVIDIA/nvtrust/guest_tools/attestation_sdk/README.md

 ### Driver Version
 - Use the latest GPU verifier version for optimal compatibility with the most recent drivers.
-- For attestation-specific platforms like Blackwell, ensure device-specific CC-enabled drivers are installed (e.g., R575 for Blackwell).
+- For attestation-specific platforms like Blackwell, ensure device-specific CC-enabled drivers are installed (e.g., R575 or above for Blackwell).
 - For RTX PRO 6000 Blackwell platforms, ensure that compatible drivers R580 or later are installed

 ### Claims Version